 Activity 1.1 Candidate genes in Douglas-fir

-To identify the candidate genes relating to drought and frost tolerance, we have established 1) a large outdoor common garden trial to test frost hardiness, and 2) a large indoor container experiment to examine response to drought stress.
-We are growing seedlings from 73 wild collected (natural) populations and 14 orchard seedlots (selectively bred trees).
-Of the 73 wild seedlots, 20 will be used for the case-control analysis for genotype-phenotype association and genotype-environment tests.
+To investigate patterns in the distribution of adaptive phenotypes and to identify candidate genes relating to drought and frost tolerance in Douglas-fir, we have established 1) a large outdoor common garden trial to test frost hardiness, and 2) two large indoor container experiments to examine response to drought stress.
+We have grown seedlings from 73 wild collected (natural) populations and 14 orchard seedlots (selectively bred trees).
+Of the 73 wild seedlots, 20 were used for a case-control approach in which genotype-phenotype association analyses (GWAS) will be performed.
+Genotype-environment association (GEA) tests will be performed for all the 87 sampled populations.
 Seven of the 14 orchard seedlots are part of a separate study on assisted migration – these seven seedlots are presently growing on 45 different sites (i.e. climates) across western Canada and the US where they are being phenotyped for survival and growth.

 Seedlot selection was finalized in December 2016.
 The seedlots were chosen to provide adequate climatic and geographic variation across the natural range of coastal and interior Douglas-fir.
 They span a range of more the 16° latitude, 14° longitude and from 61 m to 1737 m in elevation.

 The seeds were stratified in April 2017, double sown into small cones at the greenhouse at UBC in May 2017 and thinned in June 2017.
 At the end of their first growing season, needle samples were taken from all individuals (7,200 samples) and stored for subsequent DNA extraction.
 For each of the 87 provenances 40 seedlings were randomly chosen and their DNAs were extracted, quantified and subsequently pooled for sequence capture (for the GEA).